andydvsn/statusboard/README.md

 StatusBoard
 ===========

-A collection of little scripts and web code to implement a basic status board.
+A collection of little scripts and web code to implement a basic status board using a Raspberry Pi.

 Installation